Due to COVID-19, FTWG cancelled its 2020 Conference one week before it was scheduled to start. As a result, this miniclass was not taught in 2020.

 Instructor Bio

-While I am primarily a loom weaver, I love to try non-loom fiber techniques.
-I have taught tabletweaving, temari, dorset buttons, dragon boats for various weaving guilds and FTWG.
+While Ellen is primarily a loom weaver, she loves to try non-loom fiber techniques.
+She has taught tablet weaving, temari, dorset buttons, and dragon boats for various weaving guilds and FTWG.

 Gallery